-- Pack cabbage mixture into a clean, 1-quart (1-liter) jar, pressing down to get rid of air pockets.
-Pour remaining brine into the jar.
-Air in the jar enables bad bacteria to grow, so make sure the mixture is completely submerged.
+- Pack the cabbage mixture into a clean, 1-quart (1-liter) jar, pressing down to get rid of air pockets.
+Pour the remaining brine into the jar.
+Air in the jar enables harmful bacteria to grow, so make sure the mixture is completely submerged.

-- Use the cabbage leaf you set aside earlier and cut it to the size of your jar opening.
+- Trim the cabbage leaf you set aside earlier to the size of your jar opening.
 Place it in the jar on top of the mixture to prevent veggies from floating to the surface.

-- Place a 4-oz jelly jar with no lid inside the larger jar, on top of the mixture.
+- Place a 4-ounce (120-mL) jelly jar with no lid inside the larger jar, on top of the mixture.
 This will hold your veggie mixture below the brine during fermentation.

 - Screw the lid onto your 1-quart (1-liter) jar.
 It will press the jelly jar down, keeping your cabbage mixture below the brine.
 Leave the lid slightly loose, which will allow gases to escape during the fermentation process.

-- Keep at room temperature and out of direct sunlight for 1–4 weeks.
+- Keep it at room temperature and out of direct sunlight for 1–4 weeks.

-If you’re impatient to taste your creation, you can do so after at least seven days.
+If you’re impatient to taste your creation, you can do so after 7 days.
 The longer you allow it to ferment, the stronger the taste will be.